atoff/vatsim-stand-status/README.md

 The first row is reserved for headers.
 They should be `id`, `latcoord` and `longcoord` (I have not tested using other headers)

 * In the `id` column is the stand name.
-This can be text, such as "42L", and not just a number.
+This can be text, such as "42L", and doesn't just have to be a number.
 * In the `latcoord` column as current, you __MUST__ have the weird latitude format the the CAA uses on their stand data documents, as the program is currently hardcoded to convert these into the normal decimal coordinates. (e.g 510917.35N)
 * In the `longcoord` column, just like the `latcoord` column, you __MUST__ have the weird latitude format the the CAA uses on their stand data documents (e.g 0000953.33W)
 ***